 Description: AP Computer Science A teaches students to code fluently in an object-oriented paradigm using the programming language Java and the standard library classes from the AP Java subset delineated in the AP Computer Science Course Description.
-Students learn to program with Java using the CS50 IDE.
-The course begins with a review of fundamental programming concepts and emphasizes object-oriented programming (OOP).
-Students will become proficient at creating classes, extending classes, and implementing interfaces.
-Throughout the course, students will complete a number of practice problems and will be engaged in hands-on labs integrated throughout the course.
-Students will work through sections of the three official AP CS A labs-Elevens, Magpie, and Picture.
-By the end of the course, students will be prepared for success on the AP Exam.
+Students learn to program with Java using the IntelliJ IDE.
+The course begins with a review of fundamental programming concepts.
+From the beginning, the course emphasizes object-oriented programming (OOP).
+Students are expected to become proficient at creating and extending classes.
+Throughout the course, students complete a number of practice problems and are engaged in hands-on labs integrated throughout the course.
+Students work through sections of official AP CS A labs, solve problems from the website CodingBat, and complete extending programming projects.
+By the end of the course, students are prepared for success on the AP Exam.